 At the age of 26, Cosme became the very first Aeta lawyer in Philippine history after acing the 2001 bar exams.
 But just like in any other success stories, Wayda had to overcome seemingly insurmountable odds to get what she achieved.

 As a young Aeta student, Cosme had to depend on scholarships and stipends to finish college and later a law degree at the Harvardian Colleges in San Fernando, Pampanga.

 After her great feat, Wayda worked as a lawyer for Clark Development Corp.
 (CDC).
 Inspired by her life story, GMA’s “Magpakailanman” featured Wayda (played by Jolina Magdangal) in one of its episodes.
 Magdangal earned rave reviews and commendation in 2003 Asian Television Awards for her portrayal of the brave and smart Aeta lawyer.

 First Philippine president to travel across the Pacific through Philippine Airlines (PAL) and also the first Filipino to appear on television.

-On August 6, 1949, President Quirino flies to the US on board one of Philippine Airline’s DC-6s, making him the first Chief Executive of the Republic to travel by PAL across the Pacific.
+On August 6, 1949, President Quirino flew to the US on board one of Philippine Airline’s DC-6s, making him the first Chief Executive of the Republic to travel by PAL across the Pacific.